How to Adopt a Stepchild - Laws and Procedures in Los Angeles County

 Speaking generally, if the birth father was never married to the mother, is not named on the child's birth certificate, has never had the child in his home, or does not have a paternity judgment, he is considered an alleged father.
 Technically, his written consent is not required, but the court will require proof that proper notice of the step parent adoption was served upon him.

 If the alleged father can't be found, or declines to consent, after notice to him, or reasonable efforts to give notice, an action can be brought to terminate his rights.
-Unless he is objecting in court, this action is usually a basic one for me as an adoption attorney, and the legal fee will usually be just $1,450.
-This would be in addition to the $1,500 flat fee.
+Unless he is objecting in court, this action is usually a basic one for me as an adoption attorney, and the legal fee will usually be just $1,850 (several hundred more if you don't know his whereabouts to give him notice, requiring Randy to go through a "due diligence" search process and file proof to the court he can't be found.
+These costs would be in addition to the $2,500 flat fee.

 However, if the birth father goes to court to fight, the legal fees would be significantly higher as a trial would be required.
 The court would examine his past behavior regarding if he acted promptly and responsibly in meeting the needs of the child and mother.
 If he did act responsibly then the court can only terminate his rights if he is found to be unfit.
 However, if the birth father did not act promptly and responsibly, then the court can rule against him simply by applying a "best interests of the child" standard.